ryanbillingsley/express-ipfilter/README.md

 This will run `eslint`,`babel`, and `mocha` and output coverage data into `coverage`.
 Any pull request you submit needs to be accompanied by a test.

 ## Changelog

+0.1.0
+* Changed default behavior of the library to disable reading forwarded IP headers.
+They must now be explicitly enabled.

 0.0.25
 * Switched from netmask to range_check (uses ipaddr.js)
 * Added support for IPv6 CIDR